Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 autocrine signaling systems to work properly.

-I regard this article as the most important in the entire COVID-19 literature
+I regard this article as the most important article in the entire COVID-19 literature

 This is my best attempt to describe some complex processes I have no expertise in.